Interdisciplinary research that examines how museums, galleries, and collections contribute to culture and society.

 - MSc or PhD

 Museum Studies is an interdisciplinary field and so a supervisory team may involve a member of staff from outside of the School of Social Science, though it is expected that the primary supervisor will be in Social Science.
 Many staff across the University have interests in museums and collections-based research.
-Potential applicants are advised to browse the list of staff below and are strongly encouraged to contact the Programme Director, Professor Alison Brown, about their research aims before making an application so that a suitable supervisory team can be identified.
+Potential applicants are advised to contact the Programme Director, Professor Alison Brown, about their research aims before making an application so that a suitable supervisory team can be identified.

 Applicants for this programme must have a good honours degree in a related subject and must normally provide evidence of postgraduate training in research methods.
 Applicants must provide a detailed research proposal and two academic references from their most recent academic institution.
 Students with lengthy professional experience may submit a reference from an employer but should discuss this with the Programme Director in advance.
 Please see our leaflet: Guidelines for writing a Research Proposal: https://www.abdn.ac.uk/socsci/documents/Research_Proposal_Guidelines_for_PhD_Studies_in_Social_Science.pdf

 Fees and Funding